maksimdrachov/zephyr-rtos-template/README.md

 QUESTION: If I remove `set_target_properties` this error still occurs, so is Clang-Tidy really the one catching this error?

+Setting up Clang-Format is done in a very similar way (see the CMakeLists files mentioned above).

 To run Clang-Format:

 ```